-Too often, my sons come home complaining that they lost their recess time because classmates were behaving badly.
+Too often, my sons come home complaining that they lost their recess time because classmates were behaving poorly.
 This is one of my pet peeves as a parent, former teacher and BCBA.
-Recess is non-contingent reinforcement and I believe it should NOT be earned or lost.
-Generally, removing outdoor time does not improve behaviour – kids need activity to help burn off big energy and boost mood.
+Recess is non-contingent reinforcement and it should NOT be earned or lost.
+Generally, removing outdoor time does not improve behavior – kids need activity to help burn off big energy and boost mood.

-The best way to promote good behaviour in students is with positive reinforcement.
+The best way to promote desired behavior in students is with positive reinforcement.
 Here are tips to ensure your classroom reinforcement systems are effective.

-It’s something that happens after a behaviour occurs (i.e. the consequence) that increases the likelihood of that behaviour happening again.
+It’s something that happens after a behavior occurs (i.e. the consequence) that increases the likelihood of that behavior happening again within a classroom environment.
 With positive reinforcement, you add something – giving a prize, for example – to accomplish this; and with negative reinforcement, you take something away, such as scrapping homework.

 When I visit schools, teachers often share that they have tried reinforcement systems with no success.
 Can you relate?
 Could be because your technique or set up needs tweaking.
 Here’s what to avoid.